OAFE: your #1 source for toy reviews

 I want to make one thing clear right away: movie Daredevil has absolutely no reused parts.

-Daredevil He dwells in a world of eternal night - but the blackness is filled with sounds and scents, tastes and textures most men cannot perceive.
+He dwells in a world of eternal night - but the blackness is filled with sounds and scents, tastes and textures most men cannot perceive.
 Although attorney Matt Murdock is blind, his other four senses function with superhuman sharpness.
 He stalks the streets at night, a relentless avenger of justice: Daredevil, the Man Without Fear!

-Holden The facial sculpt is great.
+The facial sculpt is great.
 Though we're only seeing the lower jaw, you can tell it's Affleck under the cowl.
 His jaw is set in a determined frown, and the eyes are dark.
 He's even got the two tiny horns on his temple.
 The only thing missing is the stubble; if you've got super-sensitive skin, a razor's not going to feel great in the mornings.

-Johnson recognized how stupid a red spandex costume would look, boot to the head! so he wrapped Matt in crimson-tinted leather.
+Johnson recognized how stupid a red spandex costume would look, so he wrapped Matt in crimson-tinted leather.
 The figure's costume has the "folds" that real leather would, and is sculpted with all the ribbing and flex panels that the real thing has.
 The knuckles of the gloves are painted silver, suggesting that he wears brass knuckles.
 His boots are intricately detailed with enough straps and buckles to make sure they stay put no matter how he flips or jumps around.
 Slung from his hip is the sheath in which he keeps his nunchucks.

 While movie Daredevil looks great with his Spider-Man Classics brothers, he doesn't stack up in the articulation department.
 While he has 25 points of movement, he's still surprisingly static.
 His hips and shoulders are just peg joints, a fact that really hurts his poseability.
 He's got a ball-jointed head, but that just means he can look all around while standing still.